susansayre/eco280/content/en/materials/syllabus.md

 This course will use two software tools extensively: R/RStudio and Git/GitHub.
 These are the tools I use regularly in my own research and their integration provides valuable economies of scale.
 While we will default to using R, the course will also cover Stata programming given its frequent use in economics.
 We will emphasize the *process* of programmatic data analysis over expertise in a specific language.
 You will have one homework exercise that will ask you to complete the same task in *both* R and Stata and will have a choice of software for several other assignments.

-## Late work
+## Late work and flexibility

-Late work will be penalized 5% of the grade for each 24 hours or portion thereof late.
+The official late policy for the course is that late work will be penalized 5% of the grade for each 24 hours or portion thereof late.
+However, I recognize that remote learning creates additional challenges for all of us.
+My experience is that having specific deadlines can help keep you on track with your learning, so the due dates and official late policy will remain in effect.
+At the same time, I am open to granting extensions if needed.
+To help keep the deadlines "real", you need to contact me before the due date if you believe you'll need an extension.
+In general, you do not need to provide a detailed description of why you need an extension, but if you are regularly having trouble meeting the course deadlines, I may ask you to set up a meeting to discuss how I can help you stay on track.
+Since I have set aside specific times for grading, assignments turned in late will be graded last and may receive feedback noticeably later than other classmates.

 ## Office hours